reece-bennett/pantry/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open

+# or expose to the network
+npm run dev -- --host
 ```

 ## Building